Today was a fairly thorough introduction to Buenos Aires. In particular, how Argentine time works.

 The class was mostly in Spanish, with some of it translated into English.
 I was surprised how little it mattered whether they translated: a good 85% of the meaning was conveyed by the movements and the ‘whooshing’ sound effects they made to draw attention to slow and fast sections.

 This was followed by the milonga.
 The floor was pretty crowded during the class.
 Afterwards, it started empty for about the first 20 minutes or so – when I took the above photo.
 After that, it got increasingly crowded, and was eventually crazily so.

 I only danced four tandas-that-weren’t during the course of the evening, mostly because I was too scared to risk dancing with an unfamiliar follower on a very crowded floor.
 Every now and then more people would leave the floor than join it, and that was when I took my opportunities.

 One dance was particularly lovely.
 The floor was busy but not crazy, and my follower did really beautiful ochos and paradas.
 That was pretty much all I led apart from a few giros when there was room and one cross on the only occasion there was enough space in front of us!
 I didn’t keep track of how many songs we danced, but it was rather a lot, and all to gorgeous music.

-I had a word in her ear, literally, and she then danced with her eyes open, but from what I could see it didn’t really help.
-He hit at least two other people after that, one of them a leader who made a comment in Spanish I didn’t understand, but the tone and facial expression were perfectly clear.
+He hit at least two more people after that, one of them a leader who made a comment in Spanish I didn’t understand, but the tone and facial expression were perfectly clear.

 I almost didn’t dance any more, but then decided I wasn’t going to let that be the note on which the evening ended, so took a chance and cabeceod someone I hadn’t danced with in the class.
 She was a very active follower, and that helped hugely in the by now very crowded conditions, as she knew what she wanted to do and how to do it in the space.
 That was a much better ending to the evening!